gaetanlhf/gozimlib/README.md

 Tool for browsing a ZIM file in your webbrowser via an HTTP interface.

+* Starting a ZIM server at TCP port 8080: `zimserver -zim="filename.zim" -port=8080`
+* Browsing the ZIM file via Web Browser is now possible at `http://localhost:8080/`
+* The last part of the URL can be used as a basic prefix search by passing the search term after the last `/` in the URL

+#### Example

 ### zimindex

 Tool for creating a full text index of a given ZIM file.

+* Starting a ZIM server at TCP port 8080: `zimserver -zim="filename.zim" -port=8080`
+* Browsing the ZIM file via Web Browser is now possible at `http://localhost:8080/`
+* The last part of the URL can be used as a basic prefix search by passing the search term after the last `/` in the URL

 ### zimsearch